I am a domestic student. How can I enroll in the plan?

 Yes, but you will need to purchase this directly through the insurance company by submitting the enrollment form, a check, and a letter of verification from the International Office regarding your OPT dates.
 Please contact email@example.com with your request for this letter.

-Please review the coverage details of the plan, starting on page 9 of the brochure.
+Please review the coverage details of the plan in the PDF brochure available below.
 Brochures are available in the Student Affairs lobby or online.
-The plan is a PPO, but requires that you visit the Student Health Center first, when at all medically possible, to obtain full benefits (please see below).
+The plan is a PPO, but requires that you visit the Student Health Center first, when at all medically possible, to obtain full benefits (please download documents below).

 No. You will need to purchase an independent plan for these and may be interested in the dental/vision plan offered at www.renaissance-inc.com/Students.